divDyn/r-package/README.md

 ## News

 - I posted a new update of the package (v0.6.2).
-As updates will be still quite frequent, I will only send monthly updates to CRAN.
+As I expect updates to be quite frequent in the near future, only monthly updates will be sent to CRAN.
+Incremental changes will be accessible from this package repository.

 - To avoid chaos, I created a separate entity for all divDyn related repositories.
 The new url is http://github.com/divDyn.